What is lordosis?

 Lumbar lordosis in pregnancy is due, according to some researchers, to the spine adjusting itself to the center of gravity as the pregnancy weight gain causes abdominal enlargement.
 It may shift again after the woman delivers the baby.

-What treatments or surgery are used for lumbar lordosis?
+What are the treatments for lordosis?

 Mild forms of lordosis may require little or no treatments.
 Children can sometimes outgrow the problem.
 These treatments may help to fix, correct and/or reverse to cause straightening of lumbar lordosis.